CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2019-12-28-false-sharing-tutorial.md

 }
 ```

 Note, the only reason we are using an atomic integer for a single-threaded implementation is to better isolate the overhead of sharing.
 You could always replace it with a regular integer if you are only using a single thread.

-A terrible way to speed up this computation is to *only* throw threads at the problem, and have each thread handle one of the function calls.
+A terrible way to speed up this computation is to *only* throw threads at the problem, and have each theads handle one of the function calls.
 That could look something like this:

 ```cpp
 void directSharing() {